 The course is made up of 180 credits – with 100 credits gained from the taught components (usually five 20 credit modules) and 80 credits from your independent research project.

 Through your choice of taught modules, you can carve your own curriculum pathway – you could focus on a specific area of environmental sciences or include a range of interdisciplinary subjects.
-You’ll work with your advisor and course director to choose your 100 credits of modules from our wide selection.
-You can also choose modules from other schools if they contribute to your study in the field of environmental sciences.
+You’ll work with your advisors and course director to choose your 100 credits of modules from our wide selection.
+You can even choose modules from other Schools if they contribute to a clear programme of study in the field of environmental sciences.
 You’ll complete your taught modules over two semesters.

-The MSc includes 80 credits dedicated to the research project, 20 credits for Research Skills and 60 credits for the Dissertation, a final project report.
+Of the 80 credits for your research project, 20 credits are for the Research Skills Module coursework (includes your project proposal) while the remaining 60 credits are for your final project report.
 You’ll start planning your independent research project in the autumn semester, submit your project proposal in the Spring Semester, and hand in your final project report in early August.
-Your research project work is developed from the spring semester onwards through the summer.
-You will present your research project at the end of August in a research seminar.
+This means that you’ll be working on your research project from the spring semester onwards through the summer.
+You’ll be marked on successfully completing the assessment for each module and reaching the learning outcomes.